Happiness hormones FTW!

-The other day I had the pleasure to make a recording for the Danish radio 24/7 along with a lovely and inspiring sexologist, Lene Alexander.
-Lene told me how she had gotten herself out of a depression by having 3-hour touch and sex sessions with herself inspired by the "Mother of Masturbation" Betty Dodson.
-Lene had literally touched and masturbated herself out of depression!
+I had the pleasure to make a recording for a Danish radio program, along with a lovely and inspiring sexologist, Lene Alexander.
+Lene told me how she had gotten herself out of a depression by having three-hour sex session with herself inspired by the "Mother of Masturbation," Betty Dodson.

-- What if… we perceived self-touch and masturbation as an integrated part of our general health.
+- What if we perceived self-touch and masturbation as an integrated part of our general health?

 One thing is certain: The more we touch each other, the more "happy hormones" we produce.
-And the more profound pleasure that we experience — whether with ourselves or others — the more we produce the same hormones, that is in antidepressant medication.
+And the more profound pleasure that we experience — whether with ourselves or others — the more we produce the same hormones that are in antidepressant medication.

 What do you prefer: Medication or masturbation?
-Perhaps it is time that we open our minds all together and embrace sexual activity with ourselves and others, together with the human touch, as an essential part of our health that we must give as much priority and attention as exercise, healthy diet and sleep.
+Perhaps it's time that we open our minds altogether and embrace sexual activity with ourselves and others, together with the human touch, as an essential part of our health that we must give as much priority to as exercise, diet and sleep.